 Cauliflower rice is not technically rice but it has a similar texture and works great as a replacement for rice to cut carbs and calories.

 Cauliflower fried rice is made by grating cauliflower into a rice-like consistency.
-Making cauliflower into rice is simple and easy but can often find shredded cauliflower in the freezer section of your local supermarket, but I find it is cheaper to make it yourself!
+Making cauliflower into rice is simple and easy but can often find shredded cauliflower in the freezer section of your local supermarket, but it is cheaper to make it yourself (plus I prefer the texture of homemade)!

-- Using the larger holed side of a grater, grate the cauliflower to achieve a rice-like consistency.
+- Using the larger holed side of a grater, shred the cauliflower to achieve a rice-like consistency.
+(Or use a food processor).

 A Quick and Easy Meal